zaffnet/nteract/packages/outputs/src/components/stream-text.md

 The `StreamText` component takes a `text` prop which contains the contents of the stream.
 The `name` prop, which can be one of `stdout` or `stderr` dictates whether the text stream originated from standard out or standard error respectively.

-The `name` component is used to set the class of the `StreamText` component to `nteract-display-area-${name}` so that you can add custom styles to stream outputs.

 ```jsx
 <StreamText name="stderr" text="hello world" />